brooklynrail/brooklynrail-platform/content/events/2021/11/operation-restoration-syrita-steib.md

 deck: Featuring Steib and JoAnne Page
 summary: Syrita Steib, founder and executive director of the non-profit Operation Restoration, joins criminal justice activist JoAnne Page for a conversation.
-We conclude with a poetry reading by Ura Noel.
+We conclude with a poetry reading by Urayoán Noel.
 people:
   - person: syrita-steib-1
   - person: joanne-page